Surviving the holidays without sacrificing your peace of mind20 comments

 4. Nourish your loved ones

 One thing I am trying to do is really be present when I am greeting people.
 I just spent the weekend with my nieces and nephews and everytime I said hello and goodbye, I was absolutely present and thinking about how special they each are.
-(I think they could feel that.)
+(They could feel that.)

 I went to lunch with a friend last week, and we locked eyes and expressed how happy we were to see each other.
 People crave presence.
 They are hustling and bustling.
 Give them a moment to pause in space in that smile and excitement of greeting, and without much effort you are feeding their soul.